FREQUENTLY ASKED QUESTIONS

 Do I need to be present at the home inspection?

-While it is not necessary for you to be present for the inspection, you are certainly welcome to attend.
+While it is not necessary for you to be present for the inspection, I strongly encourage my clients to attend during the entire process.
 We will do a complete walk-through inside and outside, where I will explain and discuss all of the issues and concerns I uncover, as well as answer any questions you may have.
 This information will be of great help to you after you've moved in.

 When do I call the home inspector?

-After you have made an offer to purchase the property or before closing is a good time to call in an inspector.
-Have your lawyer or real estate agent include an “inspection clause” in the contract, making your purchase contingent upon the findings of a professional home inspection.
+After you have made an offer to purchase the property or before closing is a good time to call me at 507-696-7330.
+Or for your convenience, you can text me or use my convenient online scheduler on this site.
+Be sure to have your lawyer or real estate agent include an “inspection clause” in the contract, making your purchase contingent upon the findings of my professional home inspection, if possible.

 Who hires the inspector?

 The Client usually retains the inspector.
-The inspector works for you.
-The report cannot be given to anyone else without your written consent.
+I work for you!
+The report is your property and cannot be given to anyone else without your written consent.

 Do I need a home inspection when my bank is having the home appraised?